 The vehicle is capable of delivering payloads of up to 150kg to a 500km sun-synchronous orbit; the target range for the high-growth constellation-satellite market.

-Rocket Lab was founded in 2006 by Peter Beck and in 2009 launched Atea 1.
+Rocket Lab was founded in 2006 by Peter Beck.

 The company has its registered headquarters in Los Angeles.

-The New Zealand government has invested $25m over five years, with backing also from Sir Stephen Tindall's K1W1 Ltd, and also massive Silicon Valley funding and support from Lockheed Martin.
+Besides the Government, Rocket Lab also has backing from Sir Stephen Tindall's K1W1 Ltd, massive Silicon Valley funding and support from American global aerospace company Lockheed Martin.